spacedriveapp/spacedrive/docs/architecture/sync.md

 Spacedrive synchronizes library data in realtime across the distributed network of Nodes.

-Using a Unique Hybrid Logicial Clock for distributed time synchronization.
+Using a Unique Hybrid Logical Clock for distributed time synchronization.

 A combination of several property level CRDT types: